 She was also a summer intern at NASA Ames Research Center, where she supported simulations and characterization of NASA’s Electric-Arc Shock tube (EAST) facility.
-Durgesh holds a Bachelor’s and Master’s dual degree in Aerospace Engineering from Indian Institute of Technology (IIT), Kanpur, and is a recent graduate from the MIT LEAPS (LEAdership and Professional Strategies & Skills Training) program and Kaufman Teaching Certificate Program.
+She had interned at Max Planck Institute in Goettingen, Germany working on Granular flows.
+Durgesh holds a Bachelor’s and Master’s dual degree in Aerospace Engineering from Indian Institute of Technology (IIT), Kanpur, and is a graduate from the MIT LEAPS (LEAdership and Professional Strategies & Skills Training) program and Kaufman Teaching Certificate Program.
 Durgesh is passionate about teaching, mentoring, and technical service.
 She is a member of the AIAA Thermophysics Technical Committee and AIAA Diversity working group, and the founder of WeLEAP Aerospace -Global, an online STEM mentorship platform.

 Dr. Durgesh Chandel